University of Minnesota Medical School Application Process

 AMCAS APPLICATION

 The first step in the application process is the completion of the American Medical College Application Service (AMCAS) common application.
-You will designate the University of Minnesota Medical School as a recipient of your application.
+Applicants will designate the University of Minnesota Medical School as a recipient of their application.

 The final AMCAS application submission deadline to the University of Minnesota Medical School MD program is October 1.

-As an applicant to an Association of American Medical Colleges (AAMC) institution, you assume certain responsibilities of familiarizing yourself with requirements, including necessary notifications, when it comes to the progression of the application cycle.
+Applicant to Association of American Medical Colleges (AAMC) institutions assume certain responsibilities of familiarizing themselves with requirements, including necessary notifications, when it comes to the progression of the application cycle.

 LETTERS OF EVALUATION